10/2/24: 🌲 Finding Home: My profound evening in the forest

 It's not a hike with a destination.
 It’s not an expedition to identify plants and trees.
 It’s not about learning or thinking at all – at least not in the academic sense.

-I quickly snuck this photo of my wife and the guide right as we sat down to begin
+I snuck this photo of my wife and our guide Sharon, as we began

 Forest bathing is about slowing down, surrendering, and finding your way home as a human.